The best translation software makes it simple and easy to translate existing content and digital assets for use in overseas markets.

 While translation software previously suffered from limitations in how well it could perform, modern machine learning platforms mean that nuances of language can now be better accounted for, improving accuracy.

-While a number of speech to text and text to speech applications and providers may offer translation services, as may some transcription services, we'll focus on the more wide-ranging solutions that are needed for global businesses.
+While a number of speech-to-text (opens in new tab) and text-to-speech (opens in new tab) applications and providers may offer translation services, as may some transcription services (opens in new tab), we'll focus on the more wide-ranging solutions that are needed for global businesses.

 And while it remains recommended that for technical documents and other more complicated work that human readers at least proof these, in many instances good translation software should be able to provide a competent solution.